rizdaprasetya/mt-alt-doc/en/core-api/convenience-store.md

    #### Sample Request and Request Body

-The sample request for *Charge API* for *Over the Counter* payment method, in CURL is shown below.
+The sample CURL request for *Charge API* for *Over the Counter* payment method is shown below.
 Please implement according to your backend language.
 For more details, refer to available [Language Libraries](/en/technical-reference/library-plugin.md#language-library).
 You can implement according to your backend language.

  <!-- tabs:start -->